Fish and Wildlife Service, Interior.

 - Reporting and recordkeeping requirements

-For the reasons discussed in the preamble, we amend part 20, subchapter B, chapter I of title 50 of the Code of Federal Regulations as follows:
+For the reasons discussed in the preamble, we propose to amend part 20, subchapter B, chapter I of title 50 of the Code of Federal Regulations as follows:

 PART 20—MIGRATORY BIRD HUNTING